infinum/dotnet-handbook/Testing/Unit Tests.md

 }
 ```

-TimerProvider class enables us to do much more than just work with current time, so for more examples check out this [article](https://andrewlock.net/exploring-the-dotnet-8-preview-avoiding-flaky-tests-with-timeprovider-and-itimer/).
+TimerProvider class makes it possible to do much more than just work with current time, so for more examples check out this [article](https://andrewlock.net/exploring-the-dotnet-8-preview-avoiding-flaky-tests-with-timeprovider-and-itimer/).